lardnix/MetalOS/README.md

 Some TODOs that i have in my mind.

 - [ ] Full FAT12 support (read, write, update, delete...).
+- [ ] Syscall system that my custom programs can use
-- [ ] A tiny text editor for write something.
+- [ ] Tiny text editor for write something.
+- [ ] Mini compiler to create programs inside the OS
+- [ ] Internet connection (I even don't know if this is possible)

 ## How to Build